CM-Zapier/CM-Zapier/README.md

 `index.js` - Collection of triggers, searches, actions and information like version numbers
 `scripting.js` - This file works on both the Web Builder and the CLI

 ## Version numbers
 This project uses [SemVer](https://semver.org/) for versioning.
 You can find the version number in `package.json`.

-## General notice
-Verification of Product Token is disabled, go to `/triggers/new_account.js` to enable it.

 ## Installing the project
 ### Install the Zapier CLI
 `npm install -g zapier-platform-cli`